milwd/2D-Drone-Simulation-Remote/readme.md

 - The drone is lagging in movement -> change mass and coefficients.
 - The map feature is weird -> I know, right?
 - Is the fastdds section multithreaded? -> it can be ... if you want.
 - Can I test it with my friend's code in their computer? -> Sure, that's why fastdds is used.
+- Thank you for not creating a million ncurses subwindows -> You are welcome.

 ---
 *Note: Ensure FastDDS is installed and configured properly for remote modes.*